A Timeline of Psychiatry in the United States

 General Observations on Psychiatric History in the US

 The defining general characteristic of US psychiatry lies in the fact that, unlike a country like France with a centralized, state-run psychiatric system, psychiatry in the US is highly local.
 Dorothea Dix and other reformers failed to achieve a federal plan for psychiatric and social policy in the 1850s, which means that the states, along with other private and federal actors, have largely had to negotiate their models differently in each locality.
 It's probably fair to say that the clearest general unifying trend in the history of psychiatry is its near constant courting of controversy and dissent from both inside and out.
 Psychiatry is always in flux —its diagnoses, treatments, and even basic status as a science are consistently put into question.
-Nevertheless, other clear, unifying features still emerge: a high degree of conservatism in terms of the profession (nearly all innovations came from outside and were integrated in) and general outlook (their concept of "normality" is derived from the morals of white, middle-class, "hardworking" citizens of colonial nation-states), a tendency towards expansive medicalization of problems (treating more and more things as "illnesses" to be treated), and a consistent, though fluid, relationship and shared origin story with mechanisms of social control like policing and incarceration.
+Nevertheless, other clear, unifying features still emerge: a high degree of conservatism in terms of the profession (nearly all innovations came from outside and were integrated in) and general outlook (their concept of "normality" is generally derived from the morals of white, middle-class, "hardworking" citizens of colonial nation-states), a tendency towards expansive medicalization of problems (treating more and more things as "illnesses" to be treated), and a consistent, though fluid, relationship and shared origin story with mechanisms of policing and incarceration.
 The various strands of these interwoven relationships (law, crime, medicine, punishment, and therapy) tend to get separated and presented as distinct histories or bodies of thought.
 Putting them back together is one of the primary goals of this project.

 Race and Psychiatric Knowledge